 WHAT IS CYP IAPT?

 CYP IAPT stands for Children and Young People’s Improving Access to Psychological Therapies.
-It is the transformation programme that seeks to improve the quality and access to services that provide emotional wellbeing support for children and young people.
+It is a national transformation programme launched in 2011 that seeks to improve the quality and access of services that provide emotional wellbeing support for children and young people.
 The aim of the programme is to improve both the effectiveness of treatment and the experiences of children, young people and parents in Child and Adolescent Mental Health Services (CAMHS).

-The programme supports improvement by ensuring that all services are embedding the five core principles into their day to day practices – find out more about each of these principles below.
+The programme supports improvement by ensuring that all services are embedding the five core principles into their day to day practice – find out more about each of these principles below.

 Participation is the principle that young people, parents and carers should have an active role to play in decisions around their care, and the shape and delivery of services who support them.